Pedr0Rocha/1-billion-row-challenge/readme.md

 | [#6](#attempt-6---getting-creative-when-parsing-measurement)       | 5.12s  |
 | [#7](#attempt-7---custom-hash-function)                            | 4.82s  |

+I'm pretty happy with the results.
+This challenge is super interesting because you can iterate over your own solution trying to find a better way.
+I had a blast and learned a lot.

 ## Attempt #1 - Got it working

 First working version.
 No optimizations, concurrency or anything fancy.